Learning Math Reasoning from Self-Sampled Correct and Partially-Correct Solutions: Qualitative Analysis

 \section{Qualitative Analysis}

-\an{Show some examples of the fully- and partially- correct programs that we found} In \autoref{tab:case-study}, we show more examples of the fully-correct and partially-correct programs that the models found during self-sampling, from both the MathQA and GSM datasets.
-First, we can see that for some NL specification, it is possible that no FCP or PCP can be found with self-sampling, as in \textit{MathQA-Example-1} and \textit{MathQA-Example-1}.
-Take \textit{MathQA-Example-2} as an example, the question is quite straightforward thus it leaves very little room for the existence of other correct programs, as the gold program is already very short.
-Moreover, we can also observe that the ways self-sampled FCP and PCP differ from the gold program vary a lot.
-In \textit{MathQA-Example-2}, \textit{GSM-Example-1} and \textit{GSM-Example-2} the sampled FCPs complete the task with very different paths compared with the gold programs, and actually result in using fewer lines of code.
-Another way of getting FCP or PCP is to perform small and local perturbations, \eg switch the two sides of a addition or re-order the two non-dependent statements, as shown in other examples.
+In \autoref{tab:case-study}, we show more examples of the fully-correct and partially-correct solutions that the models found during self-sampling, from both the MathQA and GSM datasets.
+First, we can see that for some NL problems, it is possible that no FCS or PCS can be found with self-sampling, as in \textit{MathQA-Example-1} and \textit{MathQA-Example-1}.
+Take \textit{MathQA-Example-2} as an example, the question is quite straightforward thus it leaves very little room for the existence of other correct solutions, as the reference solution is already very short.
+Moreover, we can also observe that the ways self-sampled FCS and PCS differ from the reference solution vary a lot.
+In \textit{MathQA-Example-2}, \textit{GSM-Example-1} and \textit{GSM-Example-2} the sampled FCSs complete the task with very different paths compared with the reference solution, and actually result in using fewer lines of code.
+Another way of getting FCS or PCS is to perform small and local perturbations, \eg switch the two sides of a addition or re-order the two non-dependent statements, as shown in other examples.
 We find that these local perturbations are more common in general in both datasets, as such patterns are easier for the model to learn.